-The Vineyard is situated on sandstone slopes approximately 40 – 50 metres above sea level and the vines flourish in their South West facing position.
+Situated in a vale at Knowle and surrounded by beautiful countryside, yet within easy walking distance of the town of Budleigh Salterton, part of the East Devon National Landscape and historic Jurassic Coastline, England's first natural World Heritage Site.
+The vineyard grows on sandstone slopes approximately 40 – 50 metres above sea level and the vines flourish in their South West facing position.

 Having become totally immersed in a new way of life the decision was made to plant more vines in 2007 with another 200 Rondo and to expand their knowledge both Alan and Faye enrolled at Plumpton College, UK Centre of Excellence for courses in Viticulture and Oenology and attended their classes over the next year as well as attending every vineyard and wine course that was available through 'Wineskills' and the United Kingdom Vineyards Association (now Wine GB) offered to its members.